Wherever You Go, There You Are Book Summary

 1) Sitting Meditation

-• Sitting meditation involves sitting in an upright, dignified posture, often for extended periods of time.
+• Sitting Meditation involves sitting in an upright, dignified posture, often for extended periods.

-• Sitting meditation is not a matter of taking on a special body posture, however powerful that may be.
-It is adopting a particular posture toward the mind.
+• Sitting Meditation is not a matter of taking on a particular body posture, however powerful that may be.
+It is adopting a particular stance toward the mind.
 It is mind-sitting.

 2) Taking Your Seat

-• When your mind and body collaborate in holding body, time, place, and posture in awareness, and remain unattached to having it have to be a certain way, then and only then are you truly sitting.
+• When your mind and body collaborate in holding body, time, place, and posture in awareness and remain unattached to having it have to be a certain way, then and only then are you genuinely sitting.

 3) Posture